emer/axon/examples/kinaseq/README.md

 ![SynSpkCa vs. NeurSpkCa at 20hz](results/fig_synspk_vs_neurspk_20hz.png?raw=true "SynSpkCa vs. NeurSpkCa at 20hz")

-The differences are greatest when the firing rate is high.
-Lower firing rates allow for greater variance in precise timing, and thus have greater variance in the Syn mechanism.
+The differences are greatest when the firing rate is high, where `NeurSpkCa` is highly variable, while `SynSpkCa` is relatively consistent across different rates.

 # Optimized SynSpkCa integration only at Spikes